 As one of the Philadelphia DAA chapter leaders, I have noticed the lack of diversity within the field of digital analytics.
 In Philadelphia, the majority of the participants at events don’t reflect the markets that we serve.
 I believe that two parts of the challenge are 1) a lack of education for professionals at the collegiate level and 2) a lack of awareness of career opportunities.
 We’ve often discussed the challenges of identifying talent.
 I believe that additional education, awareness of careers, and a diversity or inclusion initiative are necessary.

 Educate Future Digital Analytics Practitioners & Universities

-Based on the feedback from my staff, there is a lack of awareness of digital analytics in many of the universities which limits our future practitioners because they are unaware of the profession.
+Based on the feedback from my staff, there is a lack of awareness of digital analytics in many of the universities which our future practitioners because they are unaware of the profession.
 It is important to get digital analytics into the curriculum because businesses are increasing their dependencies on measurement as part of the decision-making process.
 I believe that we need to develop standard communication with universities and colleges.
 Additionally, let’s promote career opportunities such as Data Scientist, Digital Analyst, etc. through career services departments, job fairs, and proactively seeking speaking engagements.